 Featured snippet is the direct answer to your query that appears in a formatted little box above the organic search results.
 There are 3 types of snippets that Google shows from the top ranking websites based on the keyword.

 It's another way Google is working towards improving the user’s search experience after the knowledge graph, and keeping users on Google to answer their questions.

 For example, when users want to know about how to respond to reviews, Google will look into the top ranking result pages to find the most relevant and direct answer to the initial query, then show it below the search box.
-The location of the box is what some refer to as position zero, as seen in the example below:

 What’s in a Featured Snippet?

 The featured snippet contains a summary of the answer that a user has searched for, a link to the page, and the page title and URL.
 The interesting thing about featured snippets is that one doesn’t necessarily need to have the top-ranking position on Google to appear in the snippet box (although it certainly helps).
 It is possible for other first-page results to appear in the snippet area by optimizing the post for snippets.

 However, those in the top 10 organic positions are more likely to get the featured snippet position.
 According to SearchEngineLand, 99.58% of featured snippets are already in the top 10 position on Google's SERP.
 The most interesting part is that a featured snippet has very high click-through rate, which can result a session increase of up to 516%.
 See the study here.

 How Do Featured Snippets Work?